-Multiple factors are at play when it comes to the low percentage of Latinos in the field of law.
+Multiple factors are at play when it comes to Latinx in the legal field.
+The low percentage of Latinos in the field of law is an issue.
 Culture, lack of access, lack of overall representation in the media and in real life, and little-to-no outreach efforts to recruit young Latinos to law school.
 Another issue is the perception that Hispanics/Latinx are funneled towards work in the public sector and in not-for-profit organizations instead of working in BigLaw and earning higher salaries.
 Last, but not least, is the fact that discrimination is alive and well in the field of law, although things are slowly improving for people of color (PoC) working in fields that have been traditionally dominated by white men.

 Why Does Latinx Culture Prevent Latinx Students From Attending Law School?